ArctosDB/documentation-wiki/_documentation/media.markdown

     always intuitive.
 See the Media Bulkloader for details.
-3. Populate the Media Bulkloader using the URI you’ve created in loading media, upload the CSV file, and follow the directions until you get a “spiffy” message.
+3. Populate the Media Bulkloader using the URI you’ve created in loading media, upload the CSV file, and follow the directions until you get a "spiffy" message.

 ## Discovery